 - We have overconfidence in our abilities

-- Personal note: anyone saw Temptation Island?
+- Personal note: has anyone seen Temptation Island?

 - Today is a special day